 Due to their health risks, high unemployment, and the demand for work-from-home positions, veterans with disabilities need to plan their return to employment in a different way.
 PVA has been advising veterans in our PAVE program by a timeline-based approach to help them plan their return to employment.
 PVA has broken this down into short-term (0-6 months), medium term (6-12 months), and long-term (12 months--2+ years) to help with the planning process.

-For veterans with catastrophic disabilities to find employment in the short-term, it is necessary to have access to technical equipment, customer service skills, and computer skills.
+For veterans with catastrophic disabilities to find employment in the short-term, it is necessary to have access to technology and electronic equipment, customer service skills, and computer skills.
 If you are interested in work and have some expertise

 but need to develop new or additional skill sets, you probably fall into the medium-term timeframe for return to work.
 To be well prepared for employment in the 6-9-month range, it is important to develop new skills by using online training and career tool resources.
 Some skills that can be developed to pursue future work include basic computer skills (Microsoft Office suite, basic IT programs, etc.), trade certificates (HVAC, Medical Coding, Real Estate, etc.) and other short-term training options.
 Once acquired, these skills can help veterans with disabilities find employment.